nhulq98/java-code-review-checklist/README.md

-# Java Code Review Checklist
+# Java Code Review Checklist _ Overview
 I consider the following points a MUST for any Java developer for when he/she is reviewing some Java code changes.

 ## Checklist for developers